Sato-Tate Distributions of $y^2=x^p-1$ and $y^2=x^{2p}-1$: Moment Statistics

-\end{prop} \begin{proof} Recall from our work in the proof of Theorem \ref{theorem:STp} that $\gamma^g$ is a diagonal block matrix with $\pm J$ on its diagonal entries.
+For a justification of the second equality, we recall from our work in the proof of Theorem \ref{theorem:STp}.
+There we proved that $\gamma^g$ is a diagonal block matrix with $\pm J$ on its diagonal entries.
 Multiplying $U$ by $\gamma^g$ yields a diagonal block matrix, whose diagonal blocks are of the form

 depending on whether we multiplied by $J$ or $-J$.
 In either case, the factor of the characteristic polynomial associated to this block is of the form

 Thus, since there are $g$ diagonal blocks, the characteristic polynomial is